SmartReviewETH/Smart-Review/README.md

 ## :pager: Local setup instructions

-Actually you do not have to setup this application locally, since you can access this application online.
-But we can provide ideas on local setup.

-- __Dependencies:__ You must install dependencies for our front end.
-Please clone our front end repository at first, then switch to the root directory and run __npm install__ to install all required libraries, and run __npm start__ to start the front end.
+- __Front-end Local Setup:__ You must install dependencies for our front end.
+Please clone our front-end repository at first, then switch to the root directory and run __npm install__ to install all required libraries, and run __npm start__ to start the front end.
 We have deployed all smart contracts for you.
-- __Tests__: We use the front end for usability tests, so we do not have a script for performance tests.
+- __Tests__: We use the front end for usability tests and all the functionality has been achieved.
-- __Smart contracts deployment__: You do not have to deploy any, but here is an instruction on deployment.
-This repository holds all smart contracts for this application, you can first clone this repository to the [Remix](https://remix.ethereum.org/), a browser-embedded IDE for smart contracts implemented with Solidity.
+- __Smart contracts Setup__: This repository holds all smart contracts for this application, you can first clone this repository in the [Remix](https://remix.ethereum.org/), a browser-embedded IDE for smart contracts implemented with Solidity.
 Then compile and deploy each smart contract by the following steps:
 	- ...
 	- Compile the SmartToken contract, and then deploy it.
  	- Compile the SmartTokenFacet contract, and then deploy it.
  	- Compile the VotingDAO contract, and then deploy it.
   	- Compile the TimeLock contract, and then deploy it.
   	- Compile the GovernorContract contract, and then deploy it.
- 	- Compile the SmartReviewContract contract, and provide the address of SmartToken contract to SmartReviewContract contract to deploy it.
+ 	- Compile the SmartReviewContract contract, and provide the address of the SmartToken contract to the SmartReviewContract contract to deploy it.

 ## :heavy_exclamation_mark: Acknowledgement

-To build our project, we have been inspired from some previous works.
+To build our project, we have been inspired by some previous works.
  - [AntsReview](https://github.com/naszam/ants-review)
  	- allow issuers to issue an AntReview
   	- a bounty for peer-review in scientific publication
-   	- linked to requirements stored on ipfs which peer-reviewers can fufill by submitting the ipfs hash which contains evidence of their fufillment
+   	- linked to requirements stored on ipfs which peer-reviewers can fulfill by submitting the IPFS hash which contains evidence of their fulfillment
 	- after the submission of successful peer-reviews, they will be approved by an approver and payed in ANTS We designed our workflow based on the framework of this project.
 But we have added our own components, such as review request proposal, review completion, voting mechanism, etc.